vralle/html-bundler-webpack-plugin/README.md

 }>;
 ```

-Called after all assets have been processed and hashes have finite values and cannot be changed, at the `afterEmit` stage.
+Called after all assets have been processed and hashes have finite values
-This can be used to retrieve the integrity values for the asset files.
+and cannot be changed, at the `afterEmit` stage.
+This can be used to retrieve
+the integrity values for the asset files.

-For details on `AsyncSeriesHook` see the [hook interface](https://github.com/webpack/tapable#hookhookmap-interface).
+For details on `AsyncSeriesHook` see the
+[hook interface][webpack-hookhookmap-interface-url].

-Callback Parameter: `hashes` is the map of the output asset filename to its integrity hash.
+Callback Parameter: `hashes` is the map of the output asset filename
+to its integrity hash.
 The map only contains JS and CSS assets that have a hash.

-You can write your own plugin, for example, to extract integrity values into the separate file:
+You can write your own plugin, for example, to extract integrity values
+into the separate file:

 ```js
 const fs = require('fs');